Canonical variational completion and 4D Gauss-Bonnet gravity: Summary and outlook

 The variational completion algorithm is a powerful tool to answer the question if a certain set of field equations are the Euler-Lagrange equations of an action principle and, in the negative case, it determines a correction term to the original equations, which makes them variational.
-We used this tool to analyse the field equations of the recently proposed ``renormalized 4D Gauss-Bonnet'' theory of gravity~\cite{Glavan:2019inb}.